 The pattern is always the same.
 Two weeks of hope.
 Miss a day.
 Guilt.
 Stop opening it.
 Another artifact in the drawer of abandoned systems.

-Those tools weren't bad.
-They were built for a brain you don't have.
+Those tools didn't work for you because they were built for a brain you don't have.

 What changes when the system fits your brain